sherali143/DJANGO-TWEET-APPLICATION/README.md

 # Tweet Web Application 🐦

-This is a responsive web application developed using the Python Django framework that allows users to tweet, edit, and delete their own tweets.
-The application also handles user authentication and form handling securely, utilizing Django's built-in features.
+This is a web application developed using the Python Django framework that allows users to tweet, edit, and delete their own tweets.
+The application also handles user authentication and form handling securely, utilizing Django's features.

 ## 🔑 Key Features: